ctralie/FaceJam/README.md

 # FaceJam (<a href = "https://labrosa.ee.columbia.edu/hamr_ismir2018/">HAMR 2018</a>)

 The goal of this 2 day hackathon was given a song and an image with a face in it, to make a program that automatically detects the face and makes a music video in which the face's eyebrows move to the beat, and in which the face changes its expression depending where we are in the song (e.g. verse vs chorus).
-Click on the link below to show an example animating the face of <a href = "https://en.wikipedia.org/wiki/Dwayne_Johnson">Dwayne Johnson ("The Rock")</a> to go along with <a href = "https://www.youtube.com/watch?v=CDl9ZMfj6aE">Alien Ant Farm's Smooth Criminal</a>:
+Click on the thumbnail below to show an example animating the face of <a href = "https://en.wikipedia.org/wiki/Dwayne_Johnson">Dwayne Johnson ("The Rock")</a> to go along with <a href = "https://www.youtube.com/watch?v=CDl9ZMfj6aE">Alien Ant Farm's Smooth Criminal</a>:

 [![Animating Dwayne Johnson's face to Alien Ant Farm's 'Smooth Criminal'](https://img.youtube.com/vi/nCy7NGGN-3U/1.jpg)](https://www.youtube.com/watch?v=nCy7NGGN-3U)